-In the second tutorial on welding processes and their application, our Welding Instructor Tom takes our Apprentice Paul through various aspects of welding stainless steel.
-As with many such subjects, there are many myths associated with this topic, some based purely upon an ignorance of what is “Stainless Steel”
+In the second tutorial on welding processes and their applications, our welding instructor Tom takes our apprentice Paul through various aspects of welding stainless steel.
+As with many such subjects, there are myths associated with this topic, some based purely upon an ignorance of what “Stainless Steel” is.

 Can you weld Stainless Steel?

 Tom: Let’s start at the beginning.
 Do you think that you can arc weld stainless steel?
 If so, what processes do you think that you can use?